arbenton/naive-bayes/README.md

 # Naive Bayes

-A C implementation of gaussian naive bayes with python bindings.
+A C implementation of gaussian and bernoulli naive bayes with python bindings.

 ### Setup